 Ayumi performed alongside: the Symphony Orchestra Augusta, the Richmond Symphony Orchestra, the Springfield Symphony Orchestra, and the Kentucky Symphony Orchestra.
 She has performed at venues both large and small including Carnegie Hall.
 Ayumi has soloist expertise and experience ranging from baroque to contemporary.
 She also jammed with the Trans-Siberian Orchestra, and is excited to play with the Omaha Symphony.

-Ayumi has also received training and certification in Suzuki Book 1 and is excited to extend her knowledge and expertise at the Omaha Conservatory Music.
+Ayumi has also received training and certification in Suzuki Book 1 - Book 3 and is excited to extend her knowledge and expertise at the Omaha Conservatory Music.